mdelapenya/generative-ai-with-testcontainers/README.md

 go run .
 ```

+## Local Models

+All the Local images used in these example projects are available on Docker Hub under the [GenAI Catalog](https://hub.docker.com/catalogs/gen-ai).
+These are the models used in the examples:

+- `ai/llama3.2:1B-Q4_0`: used for building chats.
+- `ai/qwen3:0.6B-Q4_0`: used for building chats.
+- `ai/mxbai-embed-large:335M-F16`: used for generating embeddings.

+You can pull them all using the `pull-models.sh` script.

 ## Docker Images

 All the Docker images used in these example projects are available on Docker Hub under the https://hub.docker.com/u/mdelapenya repository.
 They have been built using an automated process in GitHub Actions, and you can find the source code in the following Github repository: https://github.com/mdelapenya/dockerize-ollama-models.